 Start simple

-Guided reminders reduce guesswork in your first plant routines.
+Guided reminders reduce guesswork in your first plant routine.

-Practical support helps you build confidence before scaling up.
+Practical support helps you improve before adding more plants.

 Frequently Asked Questions

 No. They are more forgiving, but still need correct light and moisture checks to stay healthy long term.
+Before deciding, check current light, soil moisture, and root condition so your next step is based on what is actually happening.

 Snake plant and ZZ plant are strong low-light options, while pothos can also do well in medium to lower indoor light.
+Pick the option that fits your light, schedule, and room setup, because fit matters more than trends.

 Use easy houseplant care for beginners: check soil depth before watering, keep placement stable, and review plant signals weekly.
+A simple way to do this is to check light and soil moisture first, then track the result for 7 to 14 days.